AdobeDocs/commerce-admin.en/help/b2b/manage-company-hierarchy.md

 >[!TIP]
 >
->Change the advanced settings configuration for a single company by selecting **[!UICONTROL Edit]** in the [!UICONTROL Action] column for the company record.
+>Manage the advanced settings configuration for a single company by editing the company line item.